 Overview

 While farming has undeniably made its mark on the countryside, El Salvador has some unforgettable landscapes.
-The tropical forest of El Imposible National Park is cut through with hiking trails.
+The tropical forest of El Imposible National Park can be explored on hiking trails.
 The winding Ruta de las Flores splices the country’s beautiful coffee heartland dotted with highland villages.

 Our top holiday styles to El Salvador